 You'd also be surprised at the number of lots which are not yet fully built out - many still exist, particularly ones with larger parking areas.
 If MMH is not passed, these lots, like many in recent years, might soon be filled in with an additional single luxury house; but if it is passed, these lots are opportunities for missing middle housing.

 How much redevelopment do you expect after this is passed?

-We don't expect very much redevelopment to happen immediately.
-Neighborhood change is a gradual process.
-In many neighborhoods these changes primarily allow construction at the scale of what already exists, so there will not be a lot of available gain from redevelopment - in most cases, certainly not enough to outweigh construction and demolition costs.
+We don't expect very much redevelopment to happen immediately; neighborhood change is a gradual process.
+Construction costs are expensive, so redevelopment usually only happens when there is a strong incentive for it.
+In many neighborhoods the allowed building sizes under MMH would be essentially at the scale of what already exists, creating little to no incentive to redevelop.
 In traditionally exclusionary parts of the city, there will be an increase in what is allowed over what exists, but even then change will likely be slow. (see "This is What a Street Looks Like 39 Years After Legalizing Fourplexes".)
 The primary impact of this amendment is not to encourage more redevelopments, but to ensure that when redevelopments do happen, they happen better; i.e. in a sustainable, environmentally friendly way which adds to, rather than takes away from, Cambridge's housing supply.

 How will this affect displacement?